Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 Visitors can therefore expect nearly 12 hours of daylight, allowing for more flexibility in sightseeing, outdoor walks, and evening activities.

-3) Is March Suitable for Outdoor Travel and Mt.
-Fuji Day Trips?
+3) Is March a Good Time of Year for Outdoor Travel and Day Trips to Mt.
+Fuji?

 Absolutely!
-March is a transitional season for sightseeing at Mt.
-Fuji, when the snow-capped summit often makes the mountain appear larger and more dramatic than in summer.
-This striking winter scenery is one of the highlights of visiting Fuji in early spring, especially when paired with the generally cool and comfortable weather in Tokyo in March, which is ideal for outdoor travel when the March weather is good.
+March is an ideal time for sightseeing at Mt.
+Fuji, when the thick snow-capped summit makes the mountain appear larger and more dramatic than in summer.
+This striking scenery is one of the highlights of visiting in early spring, when the weather is good, it is ideal for outdoor travel.

 On clear March days, Mt.
 Fuji appears crisp and snow-capped, rewarding travelers with stunning views.